ealva-com/eAlvaBrainz/README.md

 Of Note
 =======
 This library contains classes others may find useful in a different context.
 While not necessarily canonical, these may be used as examples or a starting point:
 * Moshi annotated data classes for codegen and json adapter generation
 * Moshi combination of data class style, annotations, and adapters to support the Null Object Pattern
 * Moshi annotation and adapter to support a fallback strategy for items missing from json (part of Null Object pattern)
 * Moshi adapter that peeks names to determine which subtype to instantiate in relationships
-* Retrofit interfaces defined with suspend or returning a flow
+* Retrofit interfaces defined with suspend
 * Retrofit, OkHttp, and Moshi builders to fully support the Rest client
-* Sealed class MusicBrainzResult from MusicBrainzService as opposed to exceptions
+* Sealed class Result monad return from service calls avoiding exceptions across coroutine boundaries and providing transform/mapping/chaining style of result handling.
 * Coroutine test strategy with a JUnit rule and a test dispatcher (test concurrent code)
 * App uses Kotlin Views DSL for UI ([Splitties][splitties]) - no XML layout files
 * App defines some event callback flows to automate listener register/unregister based on lifecycle